monkin77/LPOO-Terrarius/docs/README.md

 time step, but will render arbitrarily:

-- Since the render methods will not be in sync with the update methods, faster machines might often render identical images, seeing that no in-game time has passed, loosing smoothness in the end
+- Since the render methods will not be in sync with the update methods, faster machines might often render moving objects at the same position they were in the last frame, seeing that no in-game time has passed, loosing smoothness in the end
 - The problem above can be atoned with an extrapolation method, which will add a lot of smoothness to the motion.
 However, in some cases, this strategy can fail, resulting in objects being rendered out of place (for example, if the object is blocked